Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageWarehouse.md

 4. If desired, click the *Storage location* drop-down list to select a specific warehouse.
 All available warehouses are displayed in the list.
     The list displays only the entries for the selected warehouse.

 5. If desired, click the *Posting type* to select a specific posting type.
 All available posting types are displayed in the list.
-For detailed information on the different posting types, see [Posting types](../UserInterface/04_PostingTypes.md).
+For detailed information on all posting types available in the system, see [Posting types](../UserInterface/04_PostingTypes.md).
     The list displays only the entries with the selected posting type.

     > [Info] If a posting is red-colored and crossed out, it indicates that the order, and therefore the linked business document, has been cancelled.